ngayet/tparbre/readme.md

 ## Feature

 We can add a point to the tree.
-We can generate random points with coordinates x, y and z ranging from 0 to 5.  (les coordonnées des points générés sont compris entre 0 et 5 c'est bien ça que tu voulais dire?)
+We can generate random points with coordinates x, y and z ranging from 0 to 5.
 We can delete a point.
 We can print the tree in natural order. (depth-first order)
 We can know if a point is present.
 We can print the tree like a real tree.